11 Creative Jobs

 Sure software developers are computer science geniuses, but they are also extremely creative.
 If they weren't, how could they figure out how to make our computers, tablets, smartphones, and e-readers do the things that make them so indispensable to us.
 As the name implies, they develop software applications as well as operating systems.

 Biochemists and biophysicists are engaged in the study of living organisms and their relationship to the environment.
-Many are researchers who conduct experiments.
-Coming up with topics to research requires not only scientific knowledge but creativity as well.
+Many are researchers who conduct various experiments.
+Coming up with interesting and useful topics to research requires not only scientific knowledge but creativity as well.

 Chefs and head cooks are artists whose medium is food rather than paint, clay or marble.
 They develop recipes and create menus.
 They make decisions regarding not only how food will taste, but also how it will look.
 In addition to creativity, chefs and head cooks must have good communication and time management skills.

 Teachers help students learn and apply concepts in a variety of subjects.
 Being able to reach all students, each with different learning styles and abilities requires a great deal of creativity.
 It's hard to imagine many jobs that require more.
 To be successful as a teacher, one must also be patient and resourceful and have excellent communication skills.

 Cosmetologists, hairdressers, barbers, nail technicians, and skin care specialists enhance their clients' physical appearances by tending to their hair and beauty needs.
 They cut, style and color hair; apply makeup; and manicure nails.
 They use their creative abilities for most aspects of their jobs.
 Cosmetologists, hairdressers and those in related fields must also have excellent customer service, time management, and listening skills.